Serious Injury Lawyers for Fatal & Catastrophic Injuries in Texas

 What is the Difference Between a Serious and Catastrophic Injury?

 Understanding the difference between a serious and catastrophic injury is important because one defines the manner of punishment and liability that your attorneys can seek and the other is a specific medical diagnosis that could increase the compensation amount for victims.
+Your personal injury attorney will assess your specific case to determine your best course of action.

 Texas Penal Code § 1.07 define a serious injury as “bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.”
 So if a person is found guilty of causing serious bodily injury in criminal court, possible punitive damages can increase.
 In some cases, serious injuries are similar in nature to a catastrophic injury; however, the two are distinct in that a catastrophic injury can only be diagnosed as such by a physician.

-Examples of catastrophic injuries include traumatic brain injuries, quadriplegia, paraplegia, spinal cord injuries, loss of a limb, severe burn injuries, brain damage and chronic traumatic encephalopathy (CTE) to name a few.
+Examples of catastrophic injuries include traumatic brain injuries (TBI), quadriplegia, paraplegia, spinal cord injuries, loss of a limb, severe burn injuries, brain damage and chronic traumatic encephalopathy (CTE) to name a few.
 Blindness, deafness and other injuries are of the senses are also considered catastrophic injuries.
 These are life-changing injuries which often limit certain abilities and independence, preventing them from leading the lives in the same manner they did prior to the serious accident.

 What Can I Get Compensated for If I File a Lawsuit for Getting Serious Injured in Texas?